South Dakota Disabled Veteran Benefits

 - Free tuition/fees for children and spouses of POW/MIA service members.
 Children and spouses of a prisoner of war or a person listed as missing in action can attend a state-supported school without tuition or mandatory fees, provided they are not eligible for an equal or greater federal benefit.

 - South Dakota National Guard tuition.
-Active Guard members who have completed basic training receive a 100% reduction in tuition at state universities (up to 128 credits) or technical colleges while maintaining satisfactory progress.
+Active Guard members who have completed basic training receive a 100% reduction in tuition at state universities (up to 128 undergraduate credits, or up to 32 graduate credits) or technical colleges while maintaining satisfactory progress.
 Federal education benefits do not disqualify a Guard member.

 - Decide who the benefit is for: you (veteran free tuition), your child (deceased/disabled-parent or POW/MIA tuition), your spouse (POW/MIA), or a Guard member.